 (2) The design speed for secondary and minor streets in residential subdivisions shall be 20 miles per hour.

 (3) Interconnection of streets at both ends is preferred.
-Deadend streets with or without turn-arounds are discouraged unless no other arrangement will allow reasonable use of the land.
+Dead-end streets, with or without turnarounds, are discouraged unless no other arrangement will allow reasonable use of the land.

 B. Streets to provide safe travel.
 All streets in the subdivision shall be designed so that, in the opinion of the Board, they will provide safe vehicular travel and be of sufficient design and construction to adequately handle the traffic load anticipated.